Wage and Hour Laws in Nevada | Current Nevada Labor Laws

 If a company has 50 or more employees, Nevada law states the company must provide employees with at least 0.01923 hours of paid leave for each hour worked.
 Paid vacation leave hours may be accrued over a year, and up to 40 hours may carry over from one year to the next.

-However, if a company has fewer than 50 employees, Nevada law does not require them to give workers vacation benefits, whether unpaid or paid.
+However, if a company has fewer than 50 employees, Nevada law does not require them to give workers vacation benefits, whether unpaid leave or paid leave.
 Therefore, a business may lawfully create a policy or contract that does not compensate for accumulated vacation time upon the end of the contract or employment.

 An employer can create a contract or policy on not paying workers for accrued vacation time if specific requirements are not met.
 However, if the employment contract does not mention it, a business must compensate for accumulated vacation time at the end of the contract or employment.